 Earll capitalized on the growing popularity of the automobile as a lifestyle necessity of the new suburbanite.
 Earll assumed his customers would be driving to see Earll Place and would need garage space when they moved there.
 Most of his homes included detached one- or two-car garages.
 As the Phoenix streetcar system ultimately failed, it is just as well that Earll Place residents had so enthusiastically embraced automobile culture.

-The stock market crash in 1929 slowed, but did not halt, Phoenix’s growth.
+Earll Place Historic District history during the stock market crash in 1929 accounted for some slowing, but did not halt, Phoenix’s growth.
 Unlike cities in the industrial north and east, Phoenix’s strong agricultural economy, increasingly diversified business community, and status as the state government center kept the city alive, but still financially shaken.
 New Deal programs instituted in the 1930’s helped many people in need, and established government guidelines and procedures that endured through the twentieth century.
 However, most of the homes built in Earll Place reflect the style and unique characteristics of the Period Revival and Bungalow styles of the pre-FHA era of building.

 Architecture In Earll Place Historic District